The Delicious Crescent

 These sauces will be great with appetizers and main courses on Indian, Asian, middle-eastern and Mediterranean menus.
 Some suggestions below:

-• The thin simple sauce is great for dipping crispy samosa pastry, pakoras or egg rolls.
+• The thin simple sauce is great for dipping baked samosa recipe, pakoras or egg rolls.

-• Serve the refreshing tangy-sweet-spicy salsa with fried or roasted chicken, seared fish, grilled meats (lamb chops), kabobs, or sautéed shrimp.
+• Serve the refreshing tangy-sweet-spicy salsa with fried or roasted chicken, seared fish, shishlik (grilled lamb chops), joojeh kabob (chicken kabobs), or shrimp masala.

-• Try the thick Asian style sauce with meat patties, fish cakes or vegetarian chickpea patties.
+• Try the thick Asian style sauce with beef cutlets, fish patties recipe or eggplant patties.

 Make Ahead